 A major part of my call is to care for others and to provide pastoral care for my congregation and community.
 I have offered pastoral care and support to all the generations through the roles I have had.
 I am increasingly thankful for how meaningful even a simple phone call, text, or zoom meeting can be for those needing a supportive conversation.

 Desert Palm, where I served in Arizona, was the first WISE church in the Southwest Conference and this equips me with many resources for my ministry within our church and beyond our congregation (Maintaining a basic understanding of mental health and wellness).
-I also support many in our ASU community through mental health needs and self care.
+I also supported many in the ASU community through mental health needs and self care.

 I am especially thankful to have colleagues in ministry who hold space for me when I need support and I for them (Attending to one's own spiritual and pastoral care, including engagement in supervision as appropriate).

 Participating in the Martin Luther King Jr. Day March with Glide Church and activists in San Francisco

 I am a child of the church.
 Throughout my life I have witnessed what the Holy Spirit can do with small budgets, limited resources, and limited leadership.
 As a Pastor I will remain committed to creativity in how we sustain our ministry.
 Perhaps a series of signs I found once in Downtown Kansas City while attempting to get home have a helpful message for us as we focus on what matters most in ministry: sharing God's unconditional love with all people.
 I am flexible and open to how to how to live into my call as a church Pastor so that I can ensure I find a way that honors and conserves the resources of a congregation and is sustainable so that future generations will have a UCC faith home.